WEEKLY RATES

 Aging roof?
 New homeowner?
 Storm damage?
 You need a local expert provider that proudly stands behind their work.
 Fast, free estimate.
 Financing available.
 Call (877) 589-0093.
 Have ZIP code of property ready when calling!

-Water damage cleanup and restoration: a small amount of water can lead to major damage in your home.
-Our trusted professionals do complete repairs to protect your family and your home’s value!
+Water damage cleanup and restoration: a small amount of water can lead to major damage in your home. our trusted professionals do complete repairs to protect your family and your home’s value!
 Call 24/7: (877) 586-6688.
 Have ZIP code of service location ready when you call!

-First published Jan.
-14, 2026, in the Marion County Record (3t)
+First published in April 15, 2026, in the Marion County Record (3t)

-Pursuant to K.S.A.
+to K.S.A.
 Chapter 59

 NOTICE TO CREDITORS